Resource persons: Dr Eddie A. Bruce-Jones and Denise Venturi

 Email: directoraiclegal [dot] org

-This organisation’s mission is promoting the civil rights of children born with variations of sex anatomy.
+This organisation’s mission is to promote the civil rights of children born with variations of sex anatomy.
 AIC is the first, and only, organization in the U.S. to undertake a coordinated strategy of legal advocacy for the rights of children with intersex conditions or DSDs (differences of sex development).

 This page for sexual minority and HIV-positive asylum applicants contains vital documents, including country laws against homosexuality, country condition reports, and country-specific news links.